 That’s it for this week.
 Congrats for making it this far!
 If you want to know how much you’ve understood, why not try this short quiz:

-You can also download these free rhythm exercises in simple and compound time to practise what you’ve learned.
+You can also download free rhythm exercises in simple and compound time to practise what you’ve learned.
 Just fill in the form below and you’ll get them straight to your inbox.

 Next time, in How to Read Complex Rhythms, we’ll tackle complex rhythms such as cut common time, composite time signatures, polyrhythms, syncopation, and other ways of counting rhythm, so if you thought this was a breeze, wait until next time!